CNDLS/engelhard/Readme.md

 * The developer can alternatively use the provided shell script located in ./deploy-scripts/deploy.sh.
 The script requires a config.sh file (not version-controlled) to enter some of the required variables.

 ## Compiling the Site As A Static Site
-* The plugin frozen-flask allows you to compile the dyamic Flask site to a static site (converting the Python templates to HTML).
+* The plugin frozen-flask allows you to compile the dynamic Flask site to a static site (converting the Python templates to HTML).
 To compile to a static site, run the following:
 ```
 python3 freeze.py
 ```